the-events-calendar/the-events-calendar/readme.txt

 * Added a readme page for the Github repository
 * Fixed an issue with multi-day All Day events were not showing at the top of Day view
 * Fixed an issue where the iCal feed was exporting all events rather than the currently displaying events (thanks to Glenn on the forums for the report!)
-* Added new Estonian translation files, courtesy of Sandras
+* Added new Estonian translation files, courtesy of Andra Saimre
 * Added updated German translation files, courtesy of Dennis Gruebner
 * Added updated Swedish translation files, courtesy of Jonas Reinicke
 * Added new Latvian translation files, courtesy of Raivis Dejus